 - Paid service.
 It will be a paid service so my incentives will be aligned with those of my customers - providing the best product for them and not for advertisers.

-I benefited a lot from the indie hackers community and I want to give back to it.
+I benefited a lot from the indie hackers community and I want to give back.
 While building this project I'm learning many new things, so will write a tutorial for every major feature I implement (you can start with the first one for creating a static site with Pelican).
 There I will share why I chose specific design or technology and the steps to build it.
 The tutorials will use the exact same code I use to run the product.
 And of course, I will use I Want To Read More to get feedback on what topics to write about 😃.